luniehq/lunie/docs/mvp-features.md

 * Create an account with a new seed and address
 * Import an account with a Cosmos seed
-* Import an account with the seed contained in hardware (i.e. Ledger)
+* Register a private key stored on hardware (i.e. Ledger)
 * Select which account they wish to sign into

 ## Sending & Receiving